m2ag-labs/m2ag-thing-installer/extras/gateway/README.md

 network can be configured.
 Plus all the update services are enabled and running.

-Node needs to be upgraded and npm install rerun to get node extra certs to work The nginx config for the client needs to be modified.
+Node needs to be upgraded and npm install rerun to get node extra certs to work Or
-    edit /etc/nginx/sites-available/m2ag-client   -- change the port to 9443 (or other unused port)

-Or

 Install the gateway minimally on an exiting pi system.
 Gives a little more flexibility, but will not have